Honsumal/plunge-game/README.md

 # The Plunge

 ## Description
 This application is a turn-based combat game built using REACT.
-The user controlls three characters to fight an enemy.
-Currrently, only one stage has been written, but the combat is fully functional.
+The user controlls three characters to fight a set of ten battles with different opponents for each encounter, each with their own skills and abilities.
+The three characters level up over the course of the game depending on how much time they spend against each enemy, allowing the user to customize their gameplay experience.
+Lastly, if a player fails at a given floor, their characters are preserved and they can reattempt the stage.

 Future plans:

-MVP2:
-- Add health-based specials for stages so to change up a battle mid-combat
-- Add 9 more stages for a total of 10 enemies.
-2 Stages have already been written to work in CLI but not ported to the application yet.
-- Add a levelling mechanic for users to customize their characters as they play through the stages
-- Add functionality to allow players to pick which character they want to start the battle with
-- Fix the display of damage/stats to be all at 2 d.p.

 MVP3:
+- Add spam protection to the game
 - Add field effects to each stage
 - Add additonal character options, and allow user to pick 3 of the characters to go through the game
-- Add sprites/sfx to the battle
+- Add sfx to the battle
+- Add some way of storing current levels even if user logs out
+- Add superboss

 MVP4:
 - Add an arcade mode